NTumbleBit/NTumbleBit/README.md

 You can of course use Visual use command line or [Visual Studio Code](https://code.visualstudio.com/) as well.

 ##Acknowledgements
-Special thanks to Ethan Heilman and Leen Al Shenibr for their work, their research and proof of work made this project possible.
+Special thanks to Ethan Heilman and Leen AlShenibr for their work, their research and proof of work made this project possible.